billahdotdev/Learn-Material-UI/README.md

     6. ES6+ Features: Familiarize yourself with ES6 features like template literals, destructuring, spread/rest operators, and object shorthand syntax.
     7. Asynchronous JavaScript: Learn about promises, async/await, and how to work with asynchronous code using fetch for HTTP requests.
     8. DOM Manipulation: Understand how to interact with the Document Object Model (DOM) using JavaScript to update and modify HTML elements.

+Once you're comfortable with JavaScript, you can start learning React, which is a JavaScript library for building user interfaces.
+Key concepts in React include: